Houseguest: Production

-In February 1993, Sinbad signed a deal with Disney for 13 episode TV show and a pay or play deal for the film.
+In February 1993, Sinbad signed a deal with Disney for a 13 episode TV show and a pay or play deal for the film.
 Phil Hartman joined it in March 1994.

 Some scenes for the film were shot on location at the Pittsburgh International Airport, Pittsburgh's historic Hill District and South Side, Downtown Pittsburgh, and the Sewickley suburb.
+Since Sewickley does not have a McDonald's, production built a complete functional one at the Bruegger's Bagels location which remained open for business during the shoot before being closed and dismantled.
+Randall Miller confirmed in a 2023 interview that the production received no subsidies from McDonald's and that the heavy incorporation into the narrative was simply part of a recurring joke.

 Reception

 Box office

-The film debuted at No. 3.
+The film debuted at no. 3.
 It eventually grossed $26 million in North America.
 When compared to its $10.5 million budget, it was a modest commercial success.

 Critical response

 The film received negative reviews.
-Rotten Tomatoes gives the film a score of 14% based on 21 reviews, with an average rating of 3.51/10.
+Rotten Tomatoes gives the film a score of 17% based on 23 reviews, with an average rating of 3.80/10.
 The site's consensus reads, "Perplexingly unfunny given the involvement of its two hilarious leads, Houseguest wears out its welcome almost immediately".
 Caryn James of The New York Times describes the film as "an inane fish out of water comedy" and says "That Sinbad survives with his dignity and comic reputation intact is amazing" but notes that Phil Hartman is not so lucky.